OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 The step package framework is an evolution of how we develop these new steps for you to use in Octopus Deploy.

 To understand why a new framework was required, we must first look at the problems we were trying to solve.
-Let’s look at how we previously created and deployed steps in Octopus.

 ### How we previously created steps for Octopus Deploy